Application Guideline for admission to the doctoral programme in 2022

 - Consider the department websites for information about the courses our supervisors teach on the B.A. and M.A. level.

 A team of two to three academic supervisors is supervising every doctoral fellow.
 Please make sure that the discipline of your first supervisor corresponds with the discipline of your dissertation project (i.e. Islamic studies, Political Science etc.).
 Your first supervisor must be a member of the Graduate School.
 Your second supervisor should be officially affiliated with BGSMCS – please select their names from the dropdown menu to indicate your preferred choices.
 This selection is not binding and there is no need to contact the supervisors during the application process.
 Your supervision committee will only be constituted after admission to our programme.
-All our supervisors affiliated with BGSMCS are listed here.
+All our supervisors affiliated with BGSMCS are listed on our homepage:

 3. Outline of your dissertation project